Networks top-level element

 name

-name sets a custom name for this network.
+name sets a custom name for the network.
 The name field can be used to reference networks which contain special characters.
-The name is used as is and will not be scoped with the project name.
+The name is used as is and is not scoped with the project name.

 networks: